 Peer-Reviewed Articles and Chapters on Walking Research-Creation:

-Springgay, S, & Truman, S. E. (2018).
-Research-Creation walking methodologies and an unsettling of time.
+Springgay, S. & Truman, S. E. (in press).
+Research-creation walking methodologies and an unsettling of time.
 International Review of Qualitative Research.

 Truman, S. E. & Springgay, S. (2016).
 Propositions for walking research.
 In Powell, K., Bernard, P. & L. Mackinley (Eds).
 International Handbook for Intercultural Arts (pp. 259-267).
 New York, NY: Routledge.